Ex-Florida employee in jail after arrest warrant issued

 FORT LAUDERDALE, Fla.
-(AP) — A former Florida Department of Health, who was fired for insubordination after repeatedly violating the agency’s policy about communicating with the media, turned herself in to sheriff’s officials on Sunday night on charges of accessing computer equipment without authority.
+(AP) — A former Florida Department of Health employee who was fired for insubordination after repeatedly violating the agency’s policy about communicating with the media turned herself in to sheriff’s officials on Sunday night on charges of accessing computer equipment without authority.

 The Florida Department of Law Enforcement announced the arrest of Rebekah Jones, 31, on Monday morning.
 The agency said she is charged with one count of offenses against users of computers, computer systems, computer networks and electronic devices.